piotr-roslaniec/shs-rs/README.md

 Based on [FIPS PUB 180-4](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.180-4.pdf).
 Currently only implements SHA256.

-Please don't use this code in production, and so on.
+Please don`t use this code in production, and so on.

 ## Test vectors